Blantheon/LockPy/README.md

-# Password Manager & Generator
+# LockPy / Password Manager & Generator

 ### Overview

-Welcome to the Password Manager & Generator, a secure and efficient tool for creating strong passwords with minimal entropy requirements.
+Welcome to LockPy, a secure and efficient tool for creating strong passwords with minimal entropy requirements.
 This project is designed to help users generate robust passwords for enhanced security.

 Features